 Forty patients experienced an isolated IBTR (1.85%), defined as local recurrence without either regional or distant recurrence.
 Three patients with IBTRs were excluded due to insufficient pathology information.

 The clinicopathologic characteristics of the primary tumor for the patients who experienced an IBTR are summarized in Table 1.
-The median age at diagnosis was 64 (range 32-91), with 48.6% of patients with invasive disease and 51.4% with Ductal carcinoma in situ (DCIS).
+The median age at diagnosis was 64 (range 32-91), with 48.6% of patients with invasive disease and 51.4% with ductal carcinoma in situ (DCIS).
 Median whole-breast dose was 40.5 Gy.
 The median dose with a boost was 48 Gy.
-Of the patients with invasive disease (n = 18), 83.3% had invasive ductal carcinoma (IDC) and 83.3% had an in-situ component.
+Of the patients with invasive disease (n = 18), 83.3% had invasive ductal carcinoma (IDC) and 83.3% had an in situ component.
 55.6% had high-grade disease and 27.8% had LVI.
-The majority of patients with invasive cancers had disease in the upper outer quadrant (55.6%), were hormone receptor positive (ER 66.7% and PR 66.7%) and her-2/neu amplification negative (77.8%).
+The majority of patients with invasive cancers had disease in the upper outer quadrant (55.6%), were hormone receptor positive (ER 66.7% and PR 66.7%) and HER-2/neu amplification negative (77.8%).
 The majority of invasive tumors were less than 2 cm (56.3%), node negative (85.0%), and evaluated by sentinel lymph node biopsy (87.3%).
 88.9% had negative surgical margins.
 61.1% of patients with invasive disease were treated with adjuvant chemotherapy and 61.1% were treated with hormone therapy.
-16.7% of patients with invasive disease received anti her-2/neu therapy.
+16.7% of patients with invasive disease received anti-HER-2/neu therapy.
 Of the patients with DCIS (19), 47.3% had high grade DCIS, the majority were ER positive (73.7%) and PR positive (63.2%), with two patients who were ER positive, but PR negative.
-Majority of patients had negative surgical margins (68.4%), and disease in the upper outer quadrant (63.2%).
-36.8% of patients with in situ disease was treated with endocrine therapy.
+The majority of patients had negative surgical margins (68.4%), and disease in the upper outer quadrant (63.2%).
+36.8% of patients with in situ disease were treated with endocrine therapy.

-Clinical and treatment characteristics at time of IBTR
+Clinical and treatment characteristics at the time of IBTR

-Characteristics of IBTRs are summarized in Table 2.
+Characteristics of the IBTRs are summarized in Table 2.
 The median time to IBTR was 1.97 (IQR: 1.03-3.5) years.
 45.9% of IBTRs were invasive, and 51.4% were DCIS.
 Of the patients with invasive disease at initial diagnosis, 72.2% had invasive disease at recurrence and 27.8% had pure DCIS at recurrence.
 Of the patients with DCIS at initial diagnosis, 73.7% had DCIS at recurrence and 26.3% had invasive disease at recurrence.
-55.6% of invasive IBTRs had an in-situ component.
+55.6% of invasive IBTRs had an in situ component.
 At the time of IBTR, 86.5% of patients underwent salvage surgery (43.2% bilateral mastectomy, 24.3% unilateral mastectomy, and 16.2% local excision), 21.6% received chemotherapy, 43.2% received endocrine therapy, and 16.2% (those who had a local excision) underwent re-irradiation of the ipsilateral breast.
-Median follow up for all patients was 2.13 years (IQR: 0.97-4.7) following IBTR.
+Median follow-up for all patients was 2.13 years (IQR: 0.97-4.7) following IBTR.

-Twenty-five out of thirty-two (78.1%) patients had concordant hormone receptor status, and ER and PR receptor status from primary to IBTR were highly associated (ER: χ2 P = 0.006; PR: χ2 P < 0.05).
-13 patients initially had ER or PR positive disease and became ER and PR negative.
-4 patients were ER and PR negative at diagnosis and were hormone receptor positive at recurrence.
+Twenty-five of thirty-two (78.1%) patients had concordant hormone receptor status, and ER and PR receptor status from primary to IBTR were highly associated (ER: χ2 P = 0.006; PR: χ2 P < 0.05).
+Thirteen patients initially had ER or PR positive disease and became ER and PR negative.
+Four patients were ER and PR negative at diagnosis and were hormone receptor positive at recurrence.
 Of the patients who were triple negative at diagnosis (n = 4), 100% remained triple negative.
-There were no changes in her-2 status from primary to IBTR.
-The concordance between quadrant of primary to IBTR was 23/37 (62.2%), χ2 P < 0.05).
+There were no changes in HER-2 status from primary to IBTR.
+The concordance between the quadrant of primary to IBTR was 23/37 (62.2%), χ2 P < 0.05).
 There was no association between concordance of tumor location or biomarker status with time to IBTR.